CAPC Guidelines:

 CAPC Recommends

-• Parasite testing should be performed every 6 months especially those cases with diarrhea.
+• Parasite testing should be performed every 6 months and especially when animals exhibit clinical signs, such as those cases with diarrhea.

-• Treat all symptomatic and infected cats with recommended medication.
+• Treat all symptomatic cats with recommended medication and protocol.

 • Follow up fecal flotation testing should be done 24-48 hours after the completion of therapy.

-• Treatment combined with bathing and proper feces removal from the environment should be instituted to prevent reinfection.
+• Treatment combined with proper feces removal from the environment should be instituted to prevent reinfection.

 Stages